 Player Ratings: Arsenal 2-0 Spurs

-Arsenal were 2-0 winners of today’s North London derby, moving them joint on points with Chelsea in fourth and one point behind their rivals ahead of the rest of the weekend’s Premier League games.
+Arsenal were 2-0 winners in today’s North London derby, moving them joint on points with Chelsea in fourth and one point behind their rivals Tottenham ahead of the rest of the weekend’s Premier League games.

 Here are CSAR’s player ratings from Arsenal 2-0 Tottenham: